 How do I pay for graduate school?

 All Ph.D.candidates at the Neuroscience Institute are fully funded regardless of immigration status.
 This means that Ph.D. students do not pay tuition and the department pays all students a stipend.
 Stipends are set annually at a level that allows for a good quality of life in Pittsburgh.
 Students are guaranteed funding for up to five years (and sometimes beyond) as long as they are making progress within the program.
-Ph.D. students’ health insurance is offered through the Aetna Student Health Plan.
-If you elect to enroll in Carnegie Mellon University’s Student Health Insurance Plan (SHIP), the University will cover 50 percent of the premium cost for your individual coverage under SHIP.
+Student health insurance is offered through Carnegie Mellon University’s Student Health Insurance Plan (SHIP).
+If you elect to enroll in SHIP, the university will cover 100 percent of the premium cost for your individual medical coverage.
 Dental and vision coverage are offered separately for an additional fee.
-All students receive a travel stipend of $1000/year and a one-time $1000 towards a laptop or computer.
+All students receive a travel stipend of $500/year and a one-time $1000 towards a laptop or computer.
 Students also receive free city bus transportation, free access to wellness and fitness facilities including an indoor pool and group exercise classes, and the ability to register for classes outside degree requirements (at either CMU or University of Pittsburgh) for free.

 How do I email a potential faculty advisor?